 Cytoplasmic Vacuolation

-Vacuoles are areas of the cytoplasm which do not stain with Wright's stain and appear as holes in the cytoplasm.
-Their composition may vary; some will contain remnants of bacterial digestion, autodigestion in an aging cell, while others may contain fat.
-It is not possible to differentiate the various types of vacuoles on Wright stained smears using light microscopy.
+Vacuoles are areas of the cytoplasm that do not stain with Wright's stain and appear as holes in the cytoplasm.
+Their composition may vary; some contain remnants of bacterial digestion or autodigestion in an aging cell, while others contain fat.
+It is impossible to differentiate the various types of vacuoles on Wright-stained smears using light microscopy.

-Vacuoles may be seen occasionally in an aging granulocyte (degenerative vacuolation), but are seen more frequently and are significant in cases of bacterial infection and septicemia.
+Vacuoles may be seen occasionally in an aging granulocyte (degenerative vacuolation), but they are more frequent and significant in cases of bacterial infection and septicemia.